robertszczepanski/Arduino_Edge_Demo/README.md

     3. Choose Database location to `United States` - **It's very important, other locations WILL NOT be compatible with a mobile app**.
     4. Start in `locked mode` and `Enable` database.

-3. Press `+` next to database URL and add a main key, you will have to copy it to the source code later, it might contain spaces.
+3. Press `+` next to database URL and add a main key, it might contain spaces.
 You should also add endpoint for application data under the one you just created.
 Required by the app are:
     - `brightness`
     - `humidity`
     - `temperature`